lukso-network/tools-up-provider/README.md

 )
 ```

-## Parent page side of the up-provider
+## Provider server for parent pages

 The parent page side of the up-provider, is used in pages that host mini-apps and can pass up connections from iframes to a parent provider like `window.ethereum` (referred to as orignalProvider below)